Dene Lands & Resource Management

 DLRM Team Members

-The ACFN Industry Relations Corporation is in the process of changing its name to Dene Lands & Resource Management ("DLRM").
-DLRM was established to create capacity for the community in order to work with Industry and government to assess the environmental impacts of industrial development on the ACFN territory.
+The ACFN's Dene Lands & Resource Management ("DLRM") was established to create capacity for the community in order to work with Industry and government to assess the environmental impacts of industrial development on the ACFN territory.

-DLRM is currently directed by the ACFN Board of Directors, comprised of Chief and Council, and acts as a liaison between resource developers, government agencies and the community, while upholding their mandate.
+DLRM (formerly Industry Relations Corporation) is currently directed by the ACFN Board of Directors, comprised of Chief and Council, and acts as a liaison between resource developers, government agencies and the community, while upholding their mandate.

 DLRM works with the Elders, Chief and Council and Membership to understand the Key Concerns and determine the process for consultation with the ACFN.
 DLRM represents the ACFN (where applicable) on regional committees, forums, conferences, regulatory hearings, task forces and working groups.